 The right to install, operate, maintain, repair, and store all fixtures and equipment necessary for the Permitted Use, at Lessee’s sole cost and expense; and

 Lessee shall not erect any signs on the Premises or the Improvements thereon without the prior written consent of the City, which may be withheld or conditioned in its sole and absolute discretion.
+Commercial signs are not permitted; personal signage is permitted but cannot be larger than XX or placed in common areas.

 CONSTRUCTION OF IMPROVEMENTS